SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 ### 1.3 Scope of the Report

-This report documents the full lifecycle of the Harmony Forge project, from theoretical grounding to system implementation and user evaluation.
-We analyze the tension between algorithmic rigidity and musical creativity, utilizing feedback from domain experts to propose a future where software acts not as a replacement for the human arranger, but as a "servant leader" in the co-creative process.
-The report is structured as follows: Section 2 reviews related work and theoretical foundations; Section 3 describes the system architecture and evaluation methodology; Section 4 presents results and analysis; Section 5 discusses limitations and ethical considerations; and Section 6 concludes with future directions.
+This report walks through the Harmony Forge project from start to finish—the theory behind it, how we built it, and what we learned from testing it with real musicians.
+We look at the push and pull between following strict musical rules and creating something that actually sounds good, using feedback from experts to figure out how software can help rather than replace human arrangers.
+The report covers related work, our system design, evaluation results, limitations, and where we want to take this next.

 ---